SunnyYadav16/Text_Utility_Website/README.md

 # Text Utility Website

 ## This is a generalised website created as a project using Python's framework Django, in addition to using HTML and BOOTSTRAP.
+Funtionalities provided in this website :-

 ### 1. Remove Punctuations.
 ### 2. Capitalise the whole sentence.